Algarve-Tourist.com

 All trains to the Algarve depart from the Estação do Oriente in Lisbon.

-Oriente station is to the north-east of the city (GPS: 38.768586, -9.098835), and is in the Parque das Nações district.
+Oriente station is to the north-east of Lisbon, GPS: 38.767, -9.099 (link to Google Maps), and is in the Parque das Nações district.
 The Estação do Oriente is connected to the red metro line, and this metro line also serves the airport.

-Oriente is a busy transport interchange with metro, bus and train station, but is easy to navigate around, with clear signage and plenty of lifts.
+Oriente is a busy transport interchange with metro, bus and train stations, but it is easy to navigate around, with clear signage and plenty of lifts.
 Opposite the station is the modern Vasco da Gama shopping centre, where there are numerous restaurants and cafes.

-You may not have considered Porto as part of your holiday, but it is a fascinating city and is as good as Lisbon (but has fewer tourists!)
+You may not have considered Porto as part of your holiday, but it is a fascinating city that is equally as good as Lisbon.

 The Algarve regional railway

 The second stage of the train journey uses the Algarve regional train to travel to your final destination.
-For visitors heading to the east of the Algarve (Tavira, Monte Gordo, Olhao), the connection is in the city of Faro.
+If you are heading to the east of the Algarve (Tavira, Monte Gordo, Olhao), the connection is in the city of Faro.

 The Algarve railway is very slow; it takes almost an hour to travel from Lagos to Tunes, or 40 minutes from Faro to Tavira.
 Departure times of the regional services align with the arrival and departure of the timetabled Lisbon express trains.